Should You Get a Second Dog?

 Will Your Dog Be Happier With Another Dog?

 Some dogs, including older dogs, are thrilled to have a new dog in the family.
 Many times, I’ve seen older dogs enjoy new dogs, whether the new dog is an adult, an adolescent, or a puppy.
 Sometimes, the addition of a younger, more playful dog will reinvigorate an older dog.
-They become more cheerful, more vibrant and somehow more alive in their golden years, which is a beautiful thing to see.
+They become more cheerful, more vibrant, and somehow more alive in their golden years, which is a beautiful thing to see.

 On the other hand, I’ve also seen plenty of older dogs who are not happy to share their space and their people with a new dog.
-They end up irritated, and what should be a peaceful time in their life may be less serene because they are bothered too by a much pestering puppy.
+They end up irritated, and what should be a peaceful time in their life may be less serene because they are bothered too much by a pestering puppy.

 This is where considering your dog’s perspective comes into play.
 There’s no way to know for sure, but there are clues you can use guess how your dog may react to a second pup.